Proctor Conflicts of Interest

 When will the COI policy take effect?

-The new conflict of interest requirements will be effective March 31, 2023.
+The new conflict of interest requirements take effect on March 31, 2023.

 Is the COI policy applied on an individual or a company level?